 I had a bone graft using Infuse and suffered serious side effects.
 Can I file a lawsuit?

 If you or a loved one were injured after being implanted with Medtronic’s Infuse Bone Graft, you may have legal options.
-Call the Hood National Law Group today to speak with a member of our legal team.
+Call National Injury Help today to speak with a member of our legal team.
 We can answer your questions and help determine if you have a case.
 If your case qualifies, our experienced Medtronic Bone Graft lawyers and attorneys will help you seek the justice you deserve.

 Call 1-800-214-1010 for a free case evaluation today, or fill out the form on the right-hand side of your screen.